Valjean15/MarvelRivalsModManager/README.md

 ![alt text](https://github.com/Valjean15/MarvelRivalsModManager/blob/master/Blob/Unpack.png)

--  **Patch**
-Retrieve all the mods that are marked as *unpacked*, pack all files into a single `.pak` file and move it to the game folder content.
-If there is a disabled mod that is *unpacked* the manager would try to remove the files affected on the extraction folder.

 - **Unpatch**
-	Tries to delete the generated `.pak` file on the content folder.
+	Tries to delete all the generated `.pak` files on the content folder.

 - **Download**
 	This options would try to download from [Mega folder](https://mega.nz/folder/m1xmxT4Y#J-wEYO5NyLgT_WWG13CMzA) the files needed to the manager to work as the `repak.exe`.